 RSF will not pay for travel for collaboration purposes (meeting among PIs/collaborators) or the dissemination/presentation of findings (conference travel).
 The Foundation will consider limited travel expenses directly related to carrying out the research project (e.g. data collection, site visits or access to restricted data).
 If the approved budget contains funds for travel, RSF funds should be used only for economy class travel and moderately priced restaurants and hotels.

-When projects include work subcontracted to another university or organization, a separate detailed budget for the subcontract must also be submitted.
+When projects include work subcontracted to another university or organization, a detailed budget and budget justification for each line item in the subcontract must also be submitted as part of the main proposal and budget template.
 We do not allow indirect costs on subcontracts to external vendors such as survey firms, laboratories or testing companies, or university-affiliated survey centers; indirect/overhead costs are only allowed on subcontracts to other universities or research organizations.
 In the case of subcontracts to other universities or research organizations, indirect expenses may not be charged by both the subcontracted organization and the university acting as the fiscal agent on the same amount.
-Each university or research organizations may include indirect on its portion of direct costs.
+Each university or research organizations may include indirect costs only on its portion of direct costs.

 Data Collection / Data Access Fees / Data Release: